tdbe/tdbe.github.io/_posts/2016-09-27-graphics-pipeline-fundamentals.markdown

 	<li>You can see or set the projection matrix with <a href="https://dl.dropboxusercontent.com/u/7761356/UnityAnswers/Code/ProjectionMatrixEditorWindow.cs">this editor script</a>.</li>

-	<li>If you set custom projection matrices from C#, use the <a href="https://docs.unity3d.com/550/Documentation/ScriptReference/GL.GetGPUProjectionMatrix.html">GL.GetCPUProjectionMatrix</a>.</li>
+	<li>If you set custom projection matrices from C#, use the <a href="https://docs.unity3d.com/550/Documentation/ScriptReference/GL.GetGPUProjectionMatrix.html">GL.GetCPUProjectionMatrix</a> which converts the projection matrix you give it, to the appropriate Graphics API being used (e.g. directx or opengl).</li>
 	</ul>
 </ul>